Sieboldianus/TagMaps/docs/theory/introduction.md

 ---

 **First**, taking a photo of something requires an active decision.
-Kevin Lynch proposed “[. . .] the generalized mental picture of the exteriorphysical world that is held by an individual [. . .] is the productboth of immediate sensation and of the memory of past experience, and it is used to interpret information and to guide action” (Lynch, 1960, p.
+Kevin Lynch proposed “[. . .] the generalized mental picture of the exterior physical world that is held by an individual [. . .] is the productboth of immediate sensation and of the memory of past experience, and it is used to interpret information and to guide action” (Lynch, 1960, p.
 4).
 In summary of the findings from John Collier (1967), Susan Sontag (1977), and others (Dakin, 2003; Scott & Canter, 1997), the action of taking a photo can be considered as not only being triggered by the immediate environment, but by all aspects of cognition: personal preferences, memories, opinions, and more.
 Here, the need of beingin situ for creating spatial content (i.e. taking a photo) is crucial.
 As a result, the photograph that someone takes of a place, and the photographs they choose to upload may both reflect, in some way, their perceptions of the place.

 **Second**, the subsequent, optional act of tagging photos is used by photographers to describe the important aspects of a picture for purposes of self-organization and communication.
 Tags do not only encompass physically visual elements but also conceptualized information of the environment.
 Tagging involves several mental processes.
 Contrary to direct perception, tags are assigned at a later time, based on the photo itself and the photographer’s memory of the scene.
 Even if tags relate to potentially visible elements, they may also describe associated aspects that are not visible in the photo.
 This means, there is no right or wrong in tagging photos; even uncommon words or unique descriptors may, from the user’s perspective, relate to (personally) relevant aspects of the photo and the memorized scene.
 Specifically because of this undirected nature, tags can function as artifacts of the user’s personal conceptualization and abstraction of the world.